7 Best Strat Pickups (2023) That Enhance Tone

 Passive pickups are characterized by thousands of copper windings around each coil, as well as a strong magnet that generates an electromagnetic field around the strings.
 They are the most common type of pickups today.

 On the other hand, active pickups have far fewer copper windings as well as weaker magnets.
-These low wire windings that characterize an active pickup deliver a very low output.
+These low wire windings characterize an active pickup and deliver a very low output.
 This in turn makes an active pickup far less sensitive to interference, so you end up with a quieter pickup.

-To recap, the Fender Original 57/62 with RWRP Middle Position is a very strong choice for authentic strat single coil tone.
-Those on a budget are going to love The Fender Tex Mex Stratocaster pickups, And for those whose main criteria is quality, the Seymour Duncan Custom Shop Psychedelic Single Coil Set offers genuine late sixties tone and feel with awesome detail.
+To recap, the Fender Original 57/62 with RWRP Middle Position is a very strong choice for authentic Strat single-coil tone.
+Those on a budget are going to love the Fender Tex Mex Stratocaster pickups.
+And for those whose main criteria is quality, the Seymour Duncan Custom Shop Psychedelic Single Coil Set offers genuine late-sixties tone and feel with awesome detail.